vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 * I aim to follow these *absolute minimum* weekly targets:

   * At least 6 hours on weeks that I have not marked any day off
   * At least 4 hours on weeks that I have marked one day off
   * At least 2 hours on weeks that I have marked two days off

 * I aim to follow these *conditional minimum* weekly targets: *at least one* of the following must be true:

   * At least 9 hours in the week
+  * At least 9.5 hours average (28.5 hours total) across that week and the two preceding weeks

-  * At least 10 hours averaging over the week and the two previous weeks (i.e., a 3-week moving average)
+  * At least 10 hours average (50 hours total) across that week and the four preceding weeks

 * I aim to follow these *conditional maximum* weekly targets: *at least one* of the following must be true:

   * At most 13 hours in the week
+  * At most 12.5 hours average (37.5 hours total) across that week and the two preceding weeks

-  * At most 12 hours averaging over the week and the two previous weeks (i.e., a 3-week moving average)
+  * At most 12 hours average (60 hours total) across that week and the four preceding weeks

 While the above describe the minimum targets, I might spend more time in a give week either due to time-sensitive stuff at work or if it